SpardaHunter/ZFBimagesToolSparda/README.md

 - Write in "EXTENSION" the extension that the rom files have (example: If the "Super Nintendo" roms are .sfc, write sfc)
 - Image size: You can edit the size of the preview images of each game.
 With the "Fulscreen" checkbox you can create full-size images, ideally combining this method with "Game Cover Generator"
 - Press the "Create ZFB files" button to start the process.

+Additional explanation:
+- Added "STOP" button to stop the process.
+- Added "auto" button, it will create the ZFB file with the size of the image itself.

+IMPORTANT: The SF2000 console must be configured according to the size in Foldername.ini/FoldernamX.ini.

+Credits: Q_ta has made contributions to this distribution.